juicedata/juicefs/docs/en/reference/fuse_mount_options.md

 ## allow_other

-By default, only the user who mounted the file system can access the files.
-The `allow_other` option allows other users (including the root user) to access the files as well.

-By default, this option is only available to the root user, but can be unrestricted by modifying `/etc/fuse.conf` and turning on the `user_allow_other` configuration option.
+By default FUSE only allows access to the user mounting the file system. `allow_other` option overrides this behavior to allow access for other users.
+When mounting JuiceFS using root, `allow_other` is automatically assumed (search for `AllowOther` in [`fuse.go`](https://github.com/juicedata/juicefs/blob/main/pkg/fuse/fuse.go)).
+When mounting by non-root users, you'll need to first modify `/etc/fuse.conf` and enable `user_allow_other`, and then add `allow_other` to the mount command.

 ## writeback_cache